The two exciting ways procrastination can make your life better are:

 4) Learn a New Skill: Like me I am sure you have a curious mind and want to learn new things, but resist doing so due to finances, time, or travel concerns.
 Sciences teaches us that learning new skills contributes to our cognitive vitality, which is of tantamount importance to us as we age.

 Your Mission: Find a free course online that interests you and start today.
 There are so many options available for those who are curious-minded and excited to learn.
-These sites are a few of my favorites:
+These sites are a few of my favourites:

 Coursera: from Arts and Science to Physical Science and Engineering, this site offers hundreds of specializations and courses. https://www.coursera.org/browse